Dungeon Quest Slot

 Nolimit City is still a relatively new operator with a growing list of titles which they added to in October 2018 with the release of Dungeon Quest, a fantasy-themed game all about searching for Gemstones in a Dwarf Mine.

-Dungeon Quest has a 5x7 reel set with 29 fixed pay lines which pay out for 3 or more identical adjacent symbols anywhere on a pay line whether they start at the left, right, or simply occupy three adjacent squares in the middle of the pay line.
-The game has a couple of base game features and a scatter triggered free spin round and an RTP of 96.27%. and can be played from €0.20 up to €100 per spin.
+Dungeon Quest has a 5x7 reel set with 29 fixed pay lines which payout for 3 or more identical adjacent symbols anywhere on a pay line whether they start at the left, right, or simply occupy three adjacent squares in the middle of the pay line.
+The game has a couple of base game features, and a scatter triggered free spin round.
+With an RTP of 96.27%, Nolimit City can be played from €0.20 up to €100 per spin.

 Design and Symbols